Skip to main content

 spec_id=spec_id,

-config_yaml=new_config_yaml, # Your edits
+config_yaml=new_config_yaml, # Your edits - THIS is what matters!

 results_yaml=latest_version.results_yaml, # Historical reference